Why Therapy Doesn’t Work For Everyone?

 It can be really disheartening to hear how therapy changed someone else’s life or how someone else made really quick progress with their therapist, only to look at your own progress and find yourself struggling.

-But this is nothing to beat yourself over – therapy just doesn’t work for everyone, and there’s no shame in that.
+But this is nothing to beat yourself over – therapy is not for everyone, and there’s no shame in that.

 There are actually a lot of different reasons why you may be struggling to make any progress with your therapist.

-We have pulled a lot of them together to make this list that explains a lot of the reasons why therapy doesn’t work for some people.
+We have pulled a lot of them together to make this list that explains a lot of the reasons why counseling doesn’t work for some people.

 Take a look and see if there are any reasons on here that speaks to you – then, you can identify the problem and resolve to fix it.